Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Conclusion

 \section{Conclusion}

-In this study, we developed AC-OSELM as an efficient reinforcement learning method for edge devices.
-Using AC-OSELM, the selection of actions can be performed faster than with OS-QNet.
+In this study, we developed AC-OSELM as an efficient RL method for edge devices.
+Using AC-OSELM, the selection of actions could be performed faster than with OS-QNet.
 We also proposed a data compression method that uses AC-OSELM to estimate the compression ratio in CS.
-This allows for a fast compression ratio estimation and process execution on the edge, and adaptive compression can be achieved for the acquired data.
-To evaluate the performance of the compression ratio estimation with the proposed AC-OSELM, a comparison was made with the method using OS-QNet.
-The experimental results showed that the proposed method outperformed the comparison method in terms of the compression performance and the computational cost of the compression ratio estimation.
-Therefore, the AC-OSELM-based compression-ratio estimation method is suitable for implementation on edge devices.
+This allows for rapid compression ratio estimation and process execution on the edge while achieving adaptive compression for the acquired data.
+To evaluate the compression ratio estimation performance of the proposed AC-OSELM, it was compared with OS-QNet.
+The experimental results demonstrated that the proposed method outperformed the compared method with regard to the compression performance and computational cost of estimating the compression ratio.
+This confirms that the AC-OSELM-based compression-ratio estimation method is suitable for implementation on edge devices.